 13 Things a Stand-Up Comedian Won’t Tell You

-It's true—we’ll do almost anything to get onstage.
-Find out what other secrets our profession holds and our biggest pet peeves about performing.
+We’ll do almost anything to get onstage.
+Find out what other secrets our profession holds.

 When we’re starting out, we’ll hand out fliers for the club, answer phones, and work the door.
 At one club, comics cleaned toilets—until a guy said that he would clean the toilets only if he could do so using the manager.
 Surprise!
 That comic isn’t there anymore.
 And the toilets are filthy.

-Please buy something from us after the show
+2. Please buy something from us after the show.

 Those T-shirts and CDs we sell are what we make our real money on.
 “We’re often paid $5 or a drink for stage and mic time,” says comic Dan Upham.
 And when we do book a paying gig?
 We spend most of the money on transportation to get there.